395t/review-assignments/_summaries/zeiler2012adadelta_1.md

 - By assuming locally smooth curvature, they scaled up the step size using the exponentially decaying average of previous step sizes.

 ![ADADELTA_step](ADADELTA_step.png)
-* How well does the paper perform?
+* Algorithm performance
 - numerator RMS term lags behind the denominator by 1 time step, making it robust to large sudden gradients.
 Denominator increases slowing down the progress before numerator can blow up.
 - The method makes approximations on Hessian and local curvature, giving it second order characteristics while still costing only one gradient computation per iteration.
-- Training method is used on DNNs with sigmoid and ReLU units.
+- In experiments, the training method is used on DNNs with sigmoid and ReLU units.
 The DNNs were trained for MNIST classification and speech recognition.

 ![6epoch](6epochs_testerr.png) ![6epoch_ADADELTA](6epoch_ADADELTA.png)